-The $\{L{\infty}\}$ model (Table 2; only L{∞} differs between the sexes) fitted the data statistically equally well as more complex models (where two or all three parameters differ between the sexes), but better than the simpler nested model (where no parameters differ between the sexes).
-Therefore, it was considered the best model, and the growth was described by two growth curves with shared K and t_0 , but different L{∞} for males and females.
+The { $L{\infty}$ , $t_0$ } model (Table 2; $L{\infty}$ and $t_0$ differs between the sexes) fitted the data statistically equally well as more complex models (where all three parameters differ between the sexes), but better than the models where a single parameter differs among sexes and the simpler nested model (where no parameters differ between the sexes).
+Therefore, it was considered the best model, and the growth was described by two growth curves with shared K, but different $L{\infty}$ and $t_0$ for males and females.
 Calculated von Bertalanffy growth parameters were presented in Figure 7 and Table 3, and their 95% confidence intervals in Table 3.
 Female fish generally grew to a larger size and age compared to males (Table 3 and Figure 7).

 Figure 7.
-Length versus age with superimposed best-fit von Bertalanffy growth model for female (n=238) and male (n=239) Patagonian toothfish sampled in 2022.
+Length versus age with superimposed best-fit von Bertalanffy growth model for female (n=259) and male (n=237) Patagonian toothfish sampled in 2024.

-Table 3. von Bertalanffy parameters estimates for female (n=238) and male (n=239) Patagonian toothfish sampled during 2022 with their 95% confidence intervals, 95% LCI (Lower Confidence Interval) and 95% UCI (Upper Confidence Interval).
+Table 3. von Bertalanffy parameters estimates for female (n=259) and male (n=237) Patagonian toothfish sampled during 2024 with their 95% confidence intervals, 95% LCI (Lower Confidence Interval) and 95% UCI (Upper Confidence Interval).